OxNinja/blog/content/about.md

 French engineering student in cybersecurity, I like the web, reverse, crafting ELF and assembly.

 I participate in CTFs on my own or with friends.
-I mostly do the web challenge because this is the easiest when you begin in cybersecurity. :innocent:
+I mostly do the web challenges because this is the easiest when you begin in cybersecurity. :innocent:

 * [CTF InterIUT 2020](https://twitter.com/CTF_Inter_IUT) staff 🏁
 * [Norzh CTF 2021](https://norzh-ctf.fr) staff 🧭